majacQ/apollo-client/CONTRIBUTING.md

 ### Improving the documentation

 Improving the documentation, examples, and other open source content can be the easiest way to contribute to the library.
 If you see a piece of content that can be better, open a PR with an improvement, no matter how small!
-If you would like to suggest a big change or major rewrite, we’d love to hear your ideas but please open an issue for discussion before writing the PR.
+If you would like to suggest a big change or major rewrite, we’d love to hear your ideas!
+Please open a feature request for discussion, over in the [Apollo Client Feature Request repo](https://github.com/apollographql/apollo-feature-requests), before writing the PR.

 ### Responding to issues

 In addition to reporting issues, a great way to contribute to Apollo is to respond to other peoples' issues and try to identify the problem or help them work around it.
 If you’re interested in taking a more active role in this process, please go ahead and respond to issues.
-And don't forget to say "Hi" on Apollo Slack!
+And don't forget to say "Hi" in our [community forums](https://community.apollographql.com)!

 ### Small bug fixes